wlonk/arcadia/rules/index.md

 **Breathing Space**: not every scene should involve "that won't be so easy".
 Scenes like that tend to be dramatic up-beats, where the character faces the things that make their story interesting and their life difficult.
-After, allow them a scene of downtime, showcasing their Desires or their Social Role.
+After, allow them a scene of downtime, showcasing their passions or their social role.
 Then cut to another character and focus on their story a little.

 **Let them be human**: the social norms of the period are real and present, but